YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/creating-commands-functions.md

 }
 ```

-This new method, once registered with a Dialogue Runner, can be called like this:
+This new method can be called like this:

 ```
 <<custom_wait>> // Waits for one second, then continues running